-This fee covers paper and toner for the student-use printers and maintenance costs associated with the upkeep of the equipment.
+This fee covers the technology available in workspaces and classrooms and the maintenance costs associated with the upkeep of the equipment.
 This fee is \$50.00 per semester for all students.

 Transcript Fee

 Official transcripts are processed at \$5.00 per transcript.
 Unofficial transcripts are processed at \$3.00 per transcript.
 Transcript requests are free for current students.